Cybersecurity in Uncertain Times

 “This will ensure that an outage in one availability zone doesn’t take your business offline.
 These outages can be devastating to businesses with a large amount of revenue being lost during the outage.
 These outages do occur and can sometimes take a while to resolve,” according to Roger Mitan, CTO BlueBridge Networks.

-He advises that companies train their workforce on cybersecurity tactics.
+He advises that companies in Ohio train their workforce on cybersecurity tactics.

 “A large number of breaches don’t necessarily come from advanced technical hacking techniques like the movies portray.
 In these cases, increasingly sophisticated phishing, using emails, texts, messaging apps, and phone calls are used to convince a user to open something, download something or provide details they shouldn’t,” he said.